Full Semester Programs

 Study abroad in Uganda, and you’ll have the chance to explore contemporary globalization development topics focusing on the environment, gender, health, and civil society throughout the country.
 Past SIT alumni from this program have gone on to intern in the Clinton Foundation, earn a graduate degree in public policy, act as a development consultant for the World Food Program in Malawi, and they’ve held various positions within governmental and international nongovernmental organizations.

 Ever thought about spending the semester in Asia?
 Now you can!
-Spend a semester or two exploring this continent and learning more about countries such as Bhutan, Cambodia, China, India, Indonesia, Japan, Malaysia, Mongolia, Nepal, Singapore, South Korea, Thailand, and Vietnam.
+Spend a semester or two exploring this continent and learning more about countries such as Bhutan, China, India, Indonesia, Japan, Malaysia, Mongolia, Nepal, Singapore, South Korea, Thailand, and Vietnam.

 Students on API’s program in Bhutan will study at the Royal Thimpu College, the country’s first private college, in the city of Thimpu, Bhutan’s capital city.
 This is a wonderful opportunity for students to really experience the Bhutanese culture as it is relatively free of western influences.
 Previous excursions have included trips to Thailand, as well as other field trips to monasteries, various districts around the country, museums, markets and bazaars, and the Takin Zoo.
 In addition to classes, students can elect to do an internship as well.

 Interested in India?
 You’ve got options!
 SIT offers two academic and research programs: Public Health, Gender, and Community Action, and Sustainable Development and Social Change –based in New Delhi and Jaipur respectively, and both offering students the chance to learn the Hindi language.
-Students can study at the University of Hyderabad through AIFS, a program that allows students to take classes in English with local students, and participate in excursions such as a 6-day tour of the Golden Triangle.

 Students interested in studying abroad in Indonesia have the opportunity to explore the country’s agriculture, arts, and the six official religions that shape the region’s sociocultural discourses.
 Past SIT alumni from this program have gone on to teach English in Indonesia, do research in Germany, work as a producer for National Geographic Channel, and founded Bali Recycling in Bali, Indonesia.